michelleconville/under-the-sea/README.md

 ### Further testing
 Asked friends and family to look at the site on their devices and report any issues they came found.

+This testing found some css issues with the different modals on different mobile types.

 ### Bugs